cloudbees-days/cloudbees-field-workshops/labs/core-workshop-setup/workshop-setup.md

 9. While your Core Team Master is being created (**it takes anywhere from 2-3 minutes to provision your Team Master**), move onto the next section.

 ## Create a GitHub.com Account
-Setup a GitHub.com user account that will be used later in this workshop.
-If you have an existing GitHub.com account you will be able to use it if you are comfortable using that account to create a GitHub Organization and a GitHub Personal Access Token for use in this workshop.

 1. Visit https://github.com/join and fill in the required fields to create a user account.
 2. Select "Unlimited public repositories for free" when choosing your plan.
 3. Verify your email account to ensure you account is activated.
 An activated account will be **required** for the rest of this workshop.

 ## Create a GitHub Personal Access Token
-The following instructions cover how to create a Github Personal Access Token that you will use within Jenkins to connect Pipelines, Multibranch Pipelines, and Github Organization Projects to your Github repositories.

 1. Click on [this link to automatically select the required **Personal access token settings**](https://github.com/settings/tokens/new?scopes=repo,read:user,user:email,admin:repo_hook,admin:org_hook)
 2. Click on **Generate Token**
 3. As the success message says: **Make sure to copy your new personal access token now.
 You won’t be able to see it again!**

 ## Create a GitHub Organization

-Create a GitHub organization to use for this workshop:

 1. On GitHub navigate to **Organizations**: https://github.com/settings/organizations (after logging in)
 2. Click on **New Organization** <p><img src="images/setup-github-new-org.png" width=550/>